eclipse-kanto/update-manager/docs/desired-state-specification.md

 ### Desired State Representation
 A technology agnostic way of representing the target software state of the device is required to enable remote management of device software and configuration.
 The device software state model enables flexible representation of complex software topologies of a device as well as the related configuration.
-It also enable users and application developers to develop and deploy composite applications seamlessly based on device context changes.
+It also enables users and application developers to develop and deploy composite applications seamlessly based on device context changes.

 ### Desired State Data Model